-Health and Safety at Work Act 2015

-Our duty of care means we have the primary responsibility for the health and safety of our staff and any others who may be influenced by our work.
+Health and Safety at Work Act 2015 Our duty of care means we have the primary responsibility for the health and safety of our staff and any others who may be influenced by our work.
 Our duty of care includes protecting any person from any unnecessary risks of harm.
 All possible care must be taken to ensure everybody's well-being and safety is met, ensuring we act without negligence.

-Human Rights Act 1993

-The Human Rights Act governs the work of the New Zealand Human Rights Commission.
-The Human Rights outlaws discrimination on the basis of:

-- Sex (including pregnancy and childbirth)

-- Marital status

-- Religious beliefEthical belief

-- Colour

-- Race

-- Ethnic or national origins

-- Disability

-- Age

-- Political opinion

-- Employment Status

-Sexual orientation

-Family Status

-Section 2, Oranga Tamariki Act 1989 defines child abuse as:

-"....the harming (whether physically, emotionally, sexually), ill-treatment, abuse, neglect or deprivation of any child or young person".

-Privacy Act 2020

-Oranga Tamariki Act 1989

-Information Privacy Principle 11 - Limits on disclosure of personal information:

-An agency that holds personal information shall not disclose the information to a person or body or agency unless the agency believes, on reasonable grounds...,

-- (f) that the disclosure of the information is necessary to prevent or lessen a serious threat to - (i) Public health or public safety; or - (ii) The life or health of the individual concerned or another individual.

-Summary Offences Act 1981

-Section 10B - Leaving a child without reasonable supervision and care

-We recognise our legal supervision requirements when holding parental duty of care for a child under the age of 14 years include ensuring that child is supervised and supervision is reasonable in regard to capabilities, time and circumstances.

-United Nations

-Convention on the Rights

-of the Child 1989

-(UNCRC)

-The UNCRC is a human rights treaty that is a legally-binding international agreement setting out the rights of every child.
-Ratified in New Zealand on 6 April 1993, NZ Government agreed that the best interests of the child must come first where decisions, laws or services involve children.
-Every child has basic fundamental rights which include the right to:
+Human Rights Act 1993 The Human Rights Act governs the work of the New Zealand Human Rights Commission.
+The Human Rights outlaws discrimination on the basis of: Sex (including pregnancy and childbirth) Marital status Religious belief Ethical belief Colour Race Ethnic or national origins Disability Age Political opinion Employment Status Family Status Sexual orientation Oranga Tamariki Act 1989 Section 2, Oranga Tamariki Act 1989 defines "the harming (whether physically, emotio or young person". abuse, neglect or deprivation of any child Privacy Act 2020 Information Privacy Principle 11 - Limits on of An agency that holds personal information is the agency believes, on reasonable grounds. (f) that the disclosure of the information is is (i) Public health or public safety; or (ii) The life or health of the individual conditional conditional set (ii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual conditional set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health of the individual set (iii) The life or health set (iii) The liii) The life or health set (i hall not disclose the informat , necessary to prevent or lesser ion to a person or body or agency unless n a serious threat to - Summary Offences Act 1981 Section 10B - Leaving a child without reasor We recognise our legal supervision requirem 14 years include ensuring that child is super- circumstances. nents when holding parental of United Nations Convention on the Rights of the Child 1989 (UNCRC) The UNCRC is a human rights treaty that is a child.
+Ratified in New Zealand on 6 April 199 come first where decisions, laws or services include the right to: 3, NZ Government agreed that at the best interests of the child must Life, survival and development.
+Protection from violence, abuse or neg An education that enables children to f An education that enables children to f uifii their potential.

-- Life, survival and development. - Protection from violence, abuse or neglect. - An education that enables children to fulfil their potential. - Express their opinions and be listened to.
+• Express their opinions and be listened to.